nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `find meeting`<br>
   `del 1`<br>
-  Deletes the 1st task in the results of the `find` command for ‘meeting’.
+  Deletes the 1st task in the results of the `find` command for ‘meeting�?

 <br><br>